 New College: A Princeton Review Top-Three "Best Value" For Five Years in a Row

 That run of recognition has defined New College as a leader in offering exceptional academic quality at an affordable price.
 New College was ranked No. 2 best value public college in 2011 and 2009, and No. 3 in 2013, 2012 and 2010.
-Only three other U.S. public colleges made the list all five years, and New College was the only Florida institution to appear on either top-10 list this year.
+Only three other U.S. public colleges made the list all six years.

 Media outlets nationwide, including USA Today and NBC's Today show, have noted New College's achievement.